 Priestley may be over-stating the case, but there is no doubt that analogies have suggested fruitful lines of inquiry in many fields.
-Because of their heuristic value, analogies and analogical reasoning have been a focus of AI research.
+Because of their heuristic value, analogies and analogical reasoning have been a particular focus of AI research.
 Hájek (2018) examines analogy as a heuristic tool in philosophy.

 Analogies have a related (and not entirely separable) justificatory role.
 This role is most obvious where an analogical argument is explicitly offered in support of some conclusion.
 The intended degree of support for the conclusion can vary considerably.
-At one extreme, these arguments can be demonstrative.
+At one extreme, these arguments can be strongly predictive.
 For example (Example 1), hydrodynamic analogies exploit mathematical similarities between the equations governing ideal fluid flow and torsional problems.
 To predict stresses in a planned structure, one can construct a fluid model, i.e., a system of pipes through which water passes (Timoshenko and Goodier 1970).
-Here we have a special type of analogy, nomic isomorphism (Hempel 1965): the physical laws governing the two systems have identical mathematical form.
-Within the limits of idealization, the analogy allows us to make demonstrative inferences from a measured quantity in the fluid model to the analogous value in the torsional problem.
+Within the limits of idealization, such analogies allow us to make demonstrative inferences, for example, from a measured quantity in the fluid model to the analogous value in the torsional problem.
 In practice, there are numerous complications (Sterrett 2006).